terryaney/Extensibility.ExcelDNA.Sample/Readme.md

 # Excel-DNA Add-In

-An Excel-DNA add-in for Excel demonstrates many of the features provided by Excel-DNA along with how I overcame many, not so obvious, obstacles.
+An Excel-DNA add-in for the KAT teams that uses many of the features provided by Excel-DNA along with how I overcame many, not so obvious, obstacles.

 ## TODO